(Last updated February 2, 2014)

 Note: Changed settings in preferences will take effect after SheepShaver is quit and launched again.
 With only a restart in the emulated machine new settings will not be used.

-Mountain Lion issue: Mountain Lion prevents mounting of physical CD-ROMs in SheepShaver but images created from CD-ROMs still work fine.
+Mountain Lion and later issue: OSX 10.8 and later prevents mounting of physical CD-ROMs in SheepShaver but images created from CD-ROMs still work fine.
 You can create an image from a CD with Disk Utility.
 Make sure you choose either “read/write” (.dmg) or “DVD/CD Master” (.cdr) for the format.
 Compressed and read-only formats will not work.
 Follow the instructions in Italics for setup with a system install disk image.

 (This guide describes a setup with installation of the Mac OS using a general retail system install CD.
 Alternative instructions for using a disk image file of a system install CD are added throughout this guide in italics and between brackets.)